 Non-engineering students may not enroll in engineering or engineering-related courses other than Introduction to Engineering Science (EGG101) and Technical Communication (EGG321).
 Exceptions are frequently granted for Circuit Analysis (EGE200), Circuits Laboratory (EGE201), Digital Logic Fundamentals (EGC220), and Digital Logic Laboratory (EGC221).
 Permission to register in any of these courses* must be obtained from the Division of Engineering Programs prior to registration.

 *Permission is not required for Computer Science students to register for EGC220 Digital Logic Fundamentals and EGC221 Digital Logic Laboratory.

 Admission of transfer students will be based on transcript review, detailed comparison with SUNY New Paltz foundation requirements, and consultation with an adviser from the Division of Engineering Programs.
-Transfer students from other SUNY campuses will find information about Seamless Transfer here and about designated transfer path courses here.
+For transfer students from other SUNY campuses, there is information about Seamless Transfer and Designated Transfer path courses.